-Moving up to preschool from kindergarten is an exciting time for parents and kids.
-The journey to another school grade should absolutely be celebrated with a gift.
-But not just any gift, one that's as unique and fun as the child receiving it.
+Moving up to preschool from kindergarten is an exciting time for parents and kids, and the journey to another school grade should absolutely be celebrated with a gift.

 Here are the best preschool graduation gifts for the kid you adore.

 This KidiZoom Smartwatch DX from VTech is a ton of fun.
-A camera lets them take videos and pictures to capture all of those silly and special moments, while 50 customizable watch faces (both digital and analog) help them learn time.
+A camera lets kids take videos and pictures to capture all of those silly and special moments, while 50 customizable watch faces (both digital and analog) help them learn time.
 Other features include a pedometer and Monster Identity game for fun on the go.
-Not too much fun, though, as mom and dad can set parental controls as they wish.
+Not too much fun, though, as adults can set parental controls as they wish.
 It also comes in camouflage and pink and makes a great gift for other occasions.

 It’s never too early to foster a love for adventure or cooking with kids.
 This kit from Uncommon Goods helps kids and families explore the cuisine from countries like Mexico, Morocco, Ethiopia, and more.
 Each set includes spices, ingredients, and fun facts about the country of origin, as well as an activity sheet.
 This is a creative way to get the entire family cooking together while teaching the young ones about the world.